 Instructions

-- Begin by roughly chopping the potatoes and boiling them until soft.
+- Start by roughly chopping the potatoes and boiling them until they're tender and soft.

-- While the potatoes are cooking, prepare the remaining ingredients.
-Get the spinach out to defrost.
-Mince and chop the garlic and shallots.
-Strain and rinse the artichoke hearts.
+- While the potatoes cook, prep the other ingredients.
+Thaw the spinach, then mince and chop the garlic and shallots.
+Rinse and drain the artichoke hearts.

-- Once the potatoes are done, strain and add to the blender along with vegetable broth, miso paste, nutritional yeast, raw cashew butter, and salt.
+- Once the potatoes are soft, strain and add them to a blender along with vegetable broth, miso paste, nutritional yeast, raw cashew butter, and salt.
 Blend until silky smooth.

-- Sauté the shallots and garlic in a touch of vegetable broth.
-Add the artichoke hearts and spinach.
-Pour the sauce over and mix.
+- In a pan, sauté the shallots and garlic with a splash of vegetable broth until fragrant.
+Add in the artichoke hearts and spinach, then pour in the creamy sauce and stir to combine.

-- Add the cooked pasta and allow to cook on low for about 5 minutes to allow the sauce to thicken up.
-Serve and enjoy!
+- Add the cooked pasta to the pan and simmer on low for about 5 minutes to allow the sauce to thicken and coat the pasta.

 This dip recipe is incredible!
 The artichoke adds fantastic flavor and nutrition to this dip.
 I love to dip my homemade bread in it.